UTDNebula/website/docs/about/roles/community-liason.md

 - Have conversations with students (mostly virtually, but also offline)
 - Keep track of what issues are most important to students
 - Informally poll the UT Dallas community
-- Advocate for Project Nebula in relevant online community spaces (for example, sharing links to the UTD Survival Guide on Reddit in a non-spammy way)
+- Advocate for Nebula Labs in relevant online community spaces (for example, sharing links to the UTD Survival Guide on Reddit in a non-spammy way)

 Expect to spend 2-3 hours/week in this role.